eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.01-pid-rulebook.md

 If attributes specified in Table 1 are encoded with CBOR, they SHALL be encoded as specified in \[[RFC 8949](https://datatracker.ietf.org/doc/html/rfc8949)\].

-The CDDL representation types used in Table 1 are specified in [section 2.3.1](#231-introduction-introduction-1).
+The CDDL representation types used in Table 1 are specified in [Section 2.3.1](#231-introduction-introduction-1).
 Rules to encode CDDL representation types with CBOR are specified in
 \[RFC 8610\] and \[[RFC 8949](https://datatracker.ietf.org/doc/html/rfc8949)\].